-, an Applican the Department of Behavioral Health (DBH) acknowledge Conditions.
-The Applicant/Grantee organization agrees and Conditions in their entirety if selected for funding. • Applicants/Grantees of sub-grants funded in whole or post- Health Services Administration (SAMHSA) also agree to be Standard Terms and the United States Department of Health Policy Statement. e bound by the SAMHSA Grant Award The person whose signature appears below is authorized Applicant/Grantee to the above provisions. to sign this assurance and commit the Signature Name and Title Date
+, an Applica the Department of Behavioral Health (DBH) acknowledg Conditions.
+The Applicant/Grantee organization agrees and Conditions in their entirety if selected for funding. • Applicants/Grantees of sub-grants funded in whole or p Health Services Administration (SAMHSA) also agree to Standard Terms and the United States Department of He Policy Statement. be bound by the SAMHSA Grant Award The person whose signature appears below is authorized Applicant/Grantee to the above provisions. d to sign this assurance and commit the Signature Name and Title Date